Currently, there are 7 functions associated with the sample

 andwcol

-The rule applied to a select a particular sample is defined in the rule
+The rule applied to a select each sample unit is defined in the

 #--- perform stratified sampling random sampling ---#